 Scaling mountains, talking about cameras, getting old.

 There's another thing that faded away from my routine.
 I am not as committed to photography as I used to be.
 I dropped to an all-time low stage when it comes to equipment seriousness.
 For most of the last decade, I had my camera with me at all times: running errands, grocery shopping.. anything.
-But the meaning of "my camera" changed quite a lot, through the period.
-At one time, I carried a backpack full of lenses, lights, tripods... ready for anything.
-All these toys provided for great image quality, but carrying the bulk all the time was a workout I could live without.
-I dropped a piece by piece, until I ended with a compact camera.
+But the meaning of "my camera" changed quite a lot through the period.
+At one time, I lugged a backpack full of lenses, lights, tripods... ready for anything.
+All these toys provided for excellent image quality, but carrying the bulk all the time was a workout I could live without.
+I dropped a piece by piece until I ended with a compact camera.
 Now I reduced it even further, and for this hike, I just took my phone.

 So, the trip: I went to pick up the group, and we set off.
 The bus I got was the new Transit passenger van, and it was a smooth drive.
 But when we arrived at the parking lot in the glen, it emerged that the people split in half because some wanted to climb a different mountain instead.
 I thought that breaking the group could get tricky in terms of getting the timing right.
 "But surely, they must know what they are doing," I concluded and went towards the Stob Ban together with the second group.

 As the trail heads up through a nice, narrow ravine, the scenery was top, the company good, happy times!

 The western slope turned into a cliff, and eventually, the Stob Ban's summit came in sight:

 The last section of the ascent was a tad steep at places, but the path wasn't challenging.
 Fun

-When we reached the top, we were rewarded with fantastic views in each direction:
+When we reached the top, the mountain rewarded us with fantastic views in each direction: